great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/how_to_connect_to_postgresql_data.md

 ---
-title: How to connect to PostgreSQL data
+title: How to connect to a PostgreSQL database
 tag: [how-to, connect to data]
 description: A technical guide demonstrating how to connect Great Expectations to data in a PostgreSQL database.
 keywords: [Great Expectations, Postgres, PostgreSQL, SQL]